How Parents Can Support Seniors with Applications

 It’s September, which means application season and school are officially in full swing!
 In light of this, I wanted to share ideas for how parents can help students during the coming months.
-College applications can be work intensive and stressful, but with a team of supporters, students will come out stronger and more mature on the other end!
+College applications can be work intensive and stressful, but with a team of supporters, students will come out stronger and more mature on the other end.

 Acknowledge their workload

 Senior year is an unbelievably busy time!
 Let your student know you understand how much is on their plate.
 Gently remind them that they are at a transition point between teenage and adult life, so an increased workload is natural.
 It’s also helpful to acknowledge that today’s teens are under more pressure than ever, so the stress they are feeling is real and justifiable.
+(If you have any concern about your teen’s mental and physical health, seek professional help immediately.)

 Post deadlines, events and To-Dos in a public place